 This article about who scoops the litter box comes to us from Louise Machinist, a longtime advocate of shared housing.
-Check out My House Our House, her book and ongoing advocacy for shared housing.
+Check out My House Our House, her book about to how to find and live in shared housing.

 It’s a typical Sunday night at home– me on the porch, feet up, drink at hand, deep into a novel; Karen cooking dinner; Jean scooping out the litter box in the basement.
 What’s wrong with this picture?
 Nothing’s wrong.
 Everything’s right.
 I’ll clean up the kitchen—again.
 And put out the trash for collection.